incubyte/incubyte.github.io/content/blog/standup.md

 Some like the alphabetical order, some like the current position they are sitting in, some like facilitator assigning, some like the last person nominating the next person.

-You can be creative as soon as meetings are short and effective.
+You can be creative as far as meetings are short and effective.

 ##### Q: Do I need a burn down chart?
 Or any chart? any board?